cpd4t/online-resources/stopwatch.md

 Einstein said if he had only one hour to save the world he'd spend fifty-five minutes defining the problem and only five minutes finding the solution.

-We easily rush into the solutions without properly defining what the problem really is.

-Here is a definition of the stopwatch 'problem':
+We tend to rush into the solutions without properly defining what the problem really is.
+So let's have a longer look at what the stopwatch 'problem' really is:

 * It counts up in one second intervals
 * It has a method to start counting